BinaryAnalysisPlatform/bap/README.md

 eval `opam config env`               # activate opam environment opam depext --install bap            # install bap
 ```
-The `opam depext --install bap` command will try to fuflill the system dependencies of BAP, e.g., LLVM and is the common point of failure, especially on uncommon distributions or for rare versions of LLVM.
-If it fails, try to install the system depencies manually, using your operating system package manager, and then use the common `opam install bap` command, to install BAP.
-If it still doesn't work, do no hesitate to drop by our [chat][gitter] and seek help their.
+The `opam depext --install bap` command will try to fulfill the system dependencies of BAP, e.g., LLVM and is the common point of failure, especially on uncommon distributions or for rare versions of LLVM.
+If it fails, try to install the system dependencies manually, using your operating system package manager, and then use the common `opam install bap` command, to install BAP.
+If it still doesn't work, do not hesitate to drop by our [chat][gitter] and seek help there.
 It is manned with friendly people that will be happy to help.

 The instruction above will get you the latest stable release of BAP.
 If you're interested in our rolling releases, which are automatically updated every time a commit to the master branch happens, then you can add our testing repository to opam, with the following command
 ```bash